hanfak/topics-to-learn/testing-reading-maintaining/mocks-stubs-doubles.md

 - Can lead to mocking everything except the SUT
   - This can make test brittle
   - SUT is not necessarily a class, but can be a bunch of objects to test the behaviour
+  - Over-reliance on mocks can lead to tests that are not representative of the real-world behavior of the system, resulting in tests that are less effective and less reliable.
 - SUT with lots of dependencies and interactions, and use of mocks can make tests more complex and unclear with lots of extra code
 - Leaks implementation details into your test
   - Ideally, a good test should need to change only if user-facing behavior of an API changes; it should remain unaffected by changes to the API’s implementation
 - Use of mocking frameworks can lead to false sense of security
   - MAke tests hard to maintain
+  - makes refactoring harder, as tests will break
   - bug finding hard
 - test doubles, does not have exact sameness as the real implementation, so always some form of security that it is give correct evaluations
 - https://engineering.talkdesk.com/double-trouble-why-we-decided-against-mocking-498c915bbe1c
+- https://youtu.be/7AGQ9dhWCX0 Test Doubles Are A Scam – Matt Diephouse
+- Mocking can add additional processing time during the build process, slowing down the overall build time.

 ### alternative - use real implementations